zainab-Memon/Learn-HTML-CSS/HTML-Fundamentals/README.md

 #### Absolute URL and Relative URL
 - A local link (a link to a page within the same website) is specified with a relative URL (without the "https://www" part)
 - An absolute URL contains the entire address and points to other websites.
+### Structural Elements
+- we can use html structural elements to give structure to our web page rather than forcing all of the tags in a single document without segregating them.
+	- \<nav>: The \<nav> element is for marking up the navigation links or other constructs (eg a search form) that will take you to different pages of the current site, or different areas of the current page.
+	- \<header>: The purpose of this element is to wrap the section of content that forms the header of the page, usually containing a company logo/graphic, main page title, etc.
+	- \<footer>: It should be used to contain your site's footer content
+	- \<article>: The \<article> tag specifies independent, self-contained content
+	- \<section>: This element, on the other hand is for breaking the content of a page into different functions or subjects areas, or breaking an article or story up into different sections.